spacing spacing spacing

 The ancient Greek philosopher Aristotle taught that if you want to acquire a certain quality, then begin by acting like others who have that quality, and eventually you will develop that quality.[2]

 In the same way, if you want to climb out of your mental and spiritual stagnation and live a holy life, then start by doing the things that constitute a holy life.
 All that holds you back is your unconscious pride and spiritual blindness: your continued satisfaction of defending your own self-interests at the expense of others.
-In this pathetic state, you won’t even know what faith is.
+In this wretched state, you won’t even know what faith is.

-But you don’t have to wait until you feel faith before you can follow the spiritual counsels.
+But you don’t have to wait until you spacefeelspace faith before you can follow the spiritual counsels.
 Just do them anyway; sow their seeds within your soul and soon you will be surprised to see some awesome new growth filling in the bare spots left by your pride.
 As the growth continues and strengthens, pride itself will wither and be overgrown by holiness.

 Now, the spiritual counsels on this website aren’t really things you have to do, they are things that any soul in love with God would desperately want to do.
 Why?
 Because self-restraint helps to lift the psychological defenses that prevent God’s graces from sinking into us; with those defenses stripped away, the living waters of salvation can finally reach our thirsty souls.
 So it’s simple: the more you restrain your desire for self-satisfaction and complacency, the more your soul grows in holiness.

-For example, if you can’t keep all of the Liturgy of the Hours, then say just the Evening Prayer when you get home from work, instead of having a glass of wine and watching TV to calm your nerves.
+For example, if you can’t keep all of the Liturgy of the Hours, then say just the Evening Prayer when you get home from work, instead of watching TV to calm your nerves.
 If you can’t throw away your TV completely, then cut away one hour of viewing each day and pray the Rosary during that time.
-If you can’t eat simple vegetarian foods for every meal, then at least avoid meat on Wednesdays and Fridays, traditional fasting days.
+If you can’t eat simple vegetarian foods for every meal, then at least avoid meat on Wednesdays and Fridays, the traditional fasting days.
 If you can’t do without make-up every day, then do without it at least on Sundays.
 And so on.
 Just do what you can; as your ability to love begins to grow, your ability to do things for the sake of love will also grow.

 With Trials as a Teacher